AliceSartori/Exoplanet_NASA_MachineLEarningModel/README.md

 This happens because Machine Learning Algorithms are usually designed to improve accuracy by reducing the error.
 Thus, they do not take into account the class distribution / proportion or balance of classes.

-After looking at the reports, I can say that Random Forest is the best algo used.
+After looking at the reports, I can say that Random Forest performs the best.
 With GridSearch, I wasn't able to get better results even adjusting the params.
 I'll investigate into these further.